gabe-raulet/task4/writeup.md

 # Task Four

+Note: everything (except this writeup) is in the examples/basic directory.

 For my task four implementation, I implemented a version of Steensgaard's algorithm for pointer aliasing.
 I have managed to get it working in the sense that it does the pointer analyis, although I have again run out of time to use it for implementing actual optimizations (more on that below).